 Yes!
 Our preschool is open 12 months, which allows for continuity of care and a consistent routine for your child.

 No!
 While we do close for certain holidays (Rosh Hashanah, Yom Kippur), we have chosen to remain open to all families for the other holidays when Jewish schools are typically closed (Sukkot, Shemini Atzeret, Simchat Torah, and Shavuot).
 On these days, we provide programming that is aligned with the holiday that is being celebrated, and offer opportunities for parents to engage in a holiday experience with their child/ren.
-Our Spring Break is aligned with Passover, to allow our teachers and staff the ability to observe the holiday with their families.
+Beginning in the 2022-23 school year, our calendar will be aligned with the local public school district calendar for Spring Break.
+This means that on the years Spring Break is also aligned with Passover, we will be closed during the holiday; on the years our Spring Break does not align with the Jewish holiday of Passover, we will close for the first night of Seder to allow our teachers and staff the ability to observe the holiday with their families.

 Tuition is billed monthly and is payable by the fifth of the month.
 Your child’s attendance will continue to be billed monthly, until you give a 30-day notice that your child will be leaving the program.